-The Result:
+The results:

-- Over a period of five years, Sam's \$100,000 investment (net of charges) will grow within a tax-deferred environment - Sam's future taxable income is reduced since assets are transferred into a life insurance vehicle with tax-deferred accumulation - · Sam maintains control of his assets and is able to transfer this amount to Bill during his lifetime or at death - As owner of the policy, Sam may access the Cash Value of his policy at any time - Bill has \$750,000 of flexible permanent insurance protection - Both Sam and Bill can pass on a legacy to Julie, his grandchild, through the insurance protection.
+- Over a period of five years, Sam's \$75,000 investment (net of charges) will grow within a tax-deferred environment. - Sam's future taxable income is reduced since assets are transferred into a life insurance vehicle with tax-deferred accumulation. - Sam maintains control of his assets and is able to transfer this amount to Bill during his lifetime or at death. - As owner of the policy, Sam may access the Cash Value of his policy at any time. - Bill has a \$500,000 of flexible permanent insurance protection. - Both Sam and Bill can pass on a legacy to Julie, their grandchild/ child, through the insurance protection.